1973 San Justo tornado: Tornado summary

+As the tornado passed through the town, it turned more to the southwest.
+Crossing the National Route 11, the tornado struck a family car, lofting it 30 ft into the air.
+Three children, man and woman were ejected from the car.
+The woman sustained only minor injuries, but man and children were killed and thrown 600 m into eucalyptus forest, where hundreds of trees were snapped or debarked; their bodies were later found hanged on trees, being "unrecognizable and stripped of clothes".
+The tornado abruptly weakened and dissipated seven minutes after reaching F5 intensity.
+The tornado traveled for at least 1.5 km, killed 63 people along its path, and caused millions of pesos in damage.

-The tornado is said to have changed color multiple times, an unusual phenomenon.
-The tornado began with a unique violet color, and then turned red when it devastated brick homes, picking up brick dust along its path.
-A trailer was buried in a 2 meter wide ditch.
-The tornado threw cows over 30 meters in the air and passed over a lagoon, sucking up all the water that was inside of it.
-The tornado destroyed a ton of wooden planks, and turned them into flying projectiles, which caused most of the fatalities.
+The tornado is said by most locals to have changed color multiple times while crossing through San Justo, something that is very unusual for tornadoes to do.
+The tornado began with a unique violet color, then turned red as it devastated brick homes, with the color being caused by the brick dust it picked up.
+The tornado destroyed many wooden planks, and turned them into projectiles, which were what caused most of the fatalities.

-After the tornado
+Aftermath

-The supercell that spawned the tornado continued to produce heavy rain for another hour, and then rescue efforts were started immediately afterwards.
+The supercell that spawned the tornado continued to produce very violent rain for another hour, and then rescue efforts were started immediately afterwards.
 The local San Justo Hospital was turned into a morgue, with bodies waiting to be identified.
+Most of the victims were reportedly rendered unrecognizable or caked in mud.
 Radio communications were cut, and San Justo was left without electricity for some time.
 The tornado left over 2000 people homeless due to the extreme house damage.
-Dr. Ted Fujita studied this tornado, and called it “the worst tornado ever recorded in the world outside the borders of the United States.”.
-This is the only recorded F5 tornado in the Southern Hemisphere.
+Dr. Ted Fujita studied this tornado, and called it "the worst tornado ever recorded in the world outside the borders of the United States."

+In 2013, a memorial was erected near the intersection of Roque Sáenz Peña boulevard and May 1st street for those who perished and their relatives.

 In 2018, a group of sanjustinos made a documentary film entitled Vorágine about the experience of 3 relatives of tornado casualties.
 The film was directed by Fernando Molinas and produced by Imanol Sánchez.